 GCHB 6690 Introduction to Nutrition (2) This course is designed to provide students with an introduction to the basic principles of nutrition.
 It is recommended for graduate students who have not had a prior course in nutritional science.
 Subjects include basic nutrients with emphasis on their sources, function and metabolism in the human body.
 Other topics include food selection for optimal health, energy balance and weight control, and lifecycle nutrition.
 An emphasis will be placed on the major nutrition-related problems in the world today and strategies to address them.
 Faculty: P. Chaparro.
 Offered: Fall.
 Prerequisite(s): None.

 GCHB 6750 Nutrition Assessment and Monitoring (3) This course offers a thorough review of the tools used for the assessment of nutritional status of populations.
 Topics include anthropometric, biochemical, and socioeconomic indicators of nutritional status; methods for the collection, analysis, and interpretation of dietary data; measurement of household food security; and the use of data from nutrition monitoring and surveillance sources.
 Faculty: D. Rose.
 Offered: Fall.
 Prerequisite(s): None.

 GCHB 6770 U.S. Food and Nutrition Policy (3) This course surveys domestic policies and programs that affect nutrition at the population level.
 Subjects include: dietary policy, including the politics of the food guide pyramid: food labeling policy; food access policy, including the U.S. food assistance programs; food safety and food supplies policy; the obesity epidemic, including the role of the food industry; environmental determinants of nutrition outcomes and efforts to improve them; actors and agencies involved in making policy; and nutrition advocacy.
 Faculty: D. Rose.
 Offered: Spring.
 Prerequisite(s): None.

 GCHB 6830 International Health Policy (3) This course examines the process of designing and implementing health policy, mainly focusing on developing countries.
 The diversities of policies are illustrated using case studies, group debates and in-class lectures.
 Constraints such as lack of resources, multiple stakeholders, corruption and historical conditions will be discussed and analyzed with both the practical and the ethical considerations of how the policy process operates in different culture.
 This course helps students develop their own capacities to analyze, criticize, evaluate, and construct policy-oriented arguments.
 Faculty: D. Hotchkiss.
-Offered: Fall.
+Offered: Fall-even years.
 Prerequisite(s): None.